SwatiK425/DLP_guardrail/README.md

 - ✅ 15 requests/min to control costs
 - ✅ Transparent fallback when exceeded
 - ✅ Still works using ML layers only

-**API Key:**
-- ✅ Stored in HuggingFace secrets
-- ✅ Not visible to users
-- ✅ Not logged

 ---